 1. Russia is one big expanse of land

 I thought that taking the Indian Pacific across Australia was a long ride, but the Trans-Siberian has that trip doubled.

 The Trans-Siberian, from Moscow to Vladivostok, lasts for around six days, and if you choose to go the Trans-Mongolian, you're looking at seven days.

 To get around the country and to some of the cities along the way, the train makes it easier and maybe even cheaper.

 2. Trains are comfortable forms of transport

-As opposed to bus and plane, you are easily able to walk around on trains, have a flat-bed on trains, and even be able to pop off for fresh air from time to time.
+As opposed to bus and plane, you are easily able to walk around on trains, have a flat-bed on trains, and even be ready to pop off for fresh air from time to time.

 You can read books, watch movies on your laptop, listen to music, socialize, and, best of all: you don't have to deal with checking bags or going through airport security.
 Win!

 3. The train itself is an experience

-You've all heard the expression that the journey is half the adventure, right?
+You've all heard the expression that the journey is half the adventure.
 For train travel, nothing speaks truer.